 The college is taking steps to help the campus and community avoid illness, including

 - Employing alternative instructional methods with online and hybrid options.

-- The college has located hand sanitizer dispensers at strategic locations and housekeeping staff members are using antiviral cleaning agents and giving extra attention to high traffic areas.
+- The college has located hand sanitizer dispensers and face mask dispensers at strategic locations.
+Housekeeping staff members are using antiviral cleaning agents and giving extra attention to high traffic areas.